Terstegge/tinyUSBpp/README.md

 * tinyUSB++ is written in C++, which offers more powerfull programming paradigms (inheritance, virtual methods, lambdas, ...).
-  The source structure are several smaller classes, each implementing a specific part of the USB descriptors or USB functionality.
+  The source structure consists of several smaller classes, each implementing a specific part of the USB descriptors or USB functionality.

-* tinyUSB++ does not include an additional layer like TinyUSB, where all interrupt events are defered to a central queue, which is then handled by a non-IRQ task function. tinyUSB++ uses differnent strategies depending on the concrete driver class.
+* tinyUSB++ does not include an additional layer like TinyUSB, where all interrupt events are defered to a central queue, which is then handled by a non-IRQ task function. tinyUSB++ uses different strategies depending on the concrete driver class.
 A CDC device for example will store its data in FIFOs, which will then be accessed by the user code.
   A MSC device will have a handler function, which can then be called from a task/thread of the RTOS or simply in an endless loop.
+From the experience gained so far, this results in better performance.

 * tinyUSB++ handles _all_ USB descriptor stuff internally, so adding new functionality to an existing program (e.g. one additional ACM device)